-The goal of this master's program is to provide comprehensive graduate-level education in the study of teaching and learning to international educators and/or international school community members holding bachelor's degrees from accredited post-secondary institutions.
+The Master of Science in Education with a major in International Teaching and Learning provides comprehensive graduate-level education in the study of teaching and learning to international educators and/or international school community members holding bachelor's degrees from accredited post-secondary institutions.
 It is designed so that previous education coursework or practice is not required.
 The program focuses on the various foundations of education, as well as introducing cultural agility and educational technology.